 So why do you think Adam ate from the tree, knowing that he would die and be departed from God.
 A misconception is that Adam was manipulated or tricked by Eve……But I think not.
 I think that even though Adam loved God, and knew what would happen to him if he ate the fruit, he still chose to do so because he loved Eve so much….and if Eve was going to die and face banishment from God, then he was willing to do so as well.
 You see, to Adam, Eve was his flesh, she came from his own body, and perhaps to imagine life without her was not possible.
 So he chose to give up the perfect life that he had in Eden with God, to go into the wilderness with his women, Eve.
 Now that’s love.

-My point is this, Christian men who are married or want to get married.
+My point is this, Christian men and women who are married or want to get married.
 You should strive for the type of godly relationship that is mentioned in the Bible.
 You do not have to wonder what does God say about marriage, because He tells you.
 “Husband loves your wives like you love your flesh.”
 That’s it.
 Are you willing to take the hard road with her, as oppose to leaving her when you see that she has made the wrong decision?
 Are you willing to share in her consequences and responsibilities?
 Are you willing to give your life up for her, just as Christ gave his life for the Church?
 Are you willing to take care of here and feed her like you would your self.
 Knowing that if you neglect her, just like if you neglect your flesh; you flesh will die.
 And when a husband neglects his wife, the relationship with die.
 And this is what the Bible says about marriage.
 And once you understand that a godly relationship is something that requires a lot of sacrifice, then you can work on the improvement of your relationship; allowing the word of God to lead the way.